learn-co-students/crowdfunding-sql-lab-001/README.md

 ## Objectives

-Create the database, model the data, and use `JOIN`s to answer the questions.
+Create the tables, insert data, and use `JOIN`s to answer the questions.

-## Create the database
+## Create the Tables

-You are going to make a database to store data for your crowd-funding platform.
-The platform needs to have projects, users, and pledges.
+In the `create.sql` file, model your tables.
+You should have a table for projects, users, and pledges.

 **Create a schema based on the following information:**